 The class of 1991 made a video about their experiences that you can borrow from your campus coordinator.
 Your campus coordinator and the Statewide Program Coordinator can also put you in touch with former interns who will give you their first-hand experiences and impressions of the program.

-20 .
-Who is my campus coordinator and where can I contact them?^
+18 .
+Who is the Statewide Program Coordinator and where can I contact him?^

 University of Alaska Southeast Juneau, AK 99801